zth/graphql-query-test-mock/README.md

   variables?: Variables,

   /**
+   * A list of properties to ignore when matching variables.
+This is very useful when you use unstable variables
+   * like dates in your queries.
+For example:
+   * ignoreThesePropertiesInVariables: ["fromDate", "toDate"] used with variables: { someProp: true, fromDate: someDate, toDate: someOtherDate }
+   * will match variables only on someProp, and ignore fromDate/toDate.
+   */

+  ignoreThesePropertiesInVariables?: Array<string>,

+  /**
    * Whether to persist this mock or not, meaning whether it should be valid for several
    * calls in a row, or delete itself after being used once.
 Set this to false when you
    * need to test a more complex flow of calls using the same query, but needing different